WStrellis/azure-204/VM.md

 VMs should have two VHDs by default.
 One for the OS and one as temporary storage.
 Data on the temp  storage disk will be lost if the VM is rebooted so store application data on a third VHD.

-OS Disk : `/dev/sda` maximum capacity of 2048gb
+OS Disk : `/dev/sda` for linux, `C:/` for windows, maximum capacity of 2048gb
-Temporary Storage: `/dev/sdb` mounted at `/mnt`.
+Temporary Storage: `/dev/sdb` mounted at `/mnt` for linux, `D:/` for windows.
 Stores the swap file.
 Each additional disk can store up to 32 gibibytes of data.

 Extra disks must be formatted and mounted to the vm on the first startup.